getodk/central-backend/docs/api.md

 ## Submission (object)
 + instanceId: `uuid:85cb9aff-005e-4edd-9739-dc9c1a829c44` (string, required) - The `instanceId` of the `Submission`, given by the Submission XML.
 + submitterId: `23` (number, required) - The ID of the `Actor` (`App User` or `User`) that submitted this `Submission`.
++ deviceId: `imei:123456` (string, optional) - The self-identified `deviceId` of the device that collected the data, sent by it upon submission to the server.
 + createdAt: `2018-01-19T23:58:03.395Z` (string, required) - ISO date format
 + updatedAt: `2018-03-21T12:45:02.312Z` (string, optional) - ISO date format